 Rose Dear, Violet’s mother, kills herself by jumping into a well.
 Suicide can be seen as an ultimate, irreversible form of self-harm, but Morrison uses her unique writing style to depict the action as a freeing experience for Rose as it is an escape from her captivity and the dangers she faced.
 (The book does not specify whether or not Rose Dear had been a slave or even born before the Emancipation Proclamation was issued, but I believe it appropriate to call her a captive anyway – she was a black woman living in the south during the latter half of the nineteenth century.
 Whether she was legally enslaved or not, textual clues combined with a knowledge of history is evidence enough to prove she was in captivity).
 I personally don’t understand suicide as something that is seriously considered without the presence of some kind of mental illness/mood disorder (which one can be born with or develop later in life).
 Suicidal ideation and the action of suicide contradict our natural instincts to live healthfully in order to reproduce – it’s not a biologically normal thing, and when one has or develops a mental illness or disorder, there is an noticeable change in the chemistry of one’s brain that allows suicide to become a legitimate option.
 I am assuming (and it really is just an assumption, because I don’t have the ability to responsibly state this as a fact without having a degree in psychology or something similar) that Violet, who is Rose’s daughter, possibly inherited certain traits from her mother that make her more susceptible to consider and/or act upon a suicidal ideation or urge to self-harm.

 If my assumption is correct (not that “correct” and “not correct” really exist in interpretation, but whatever) then the action of harming Dorcas’ corps and, therefore, harming herself in the process, is an act of self-harm resulting from a dissociative experience, as explained above in the DSM-V as a symptom of borderline personality disorder.
-Furthermore, this act of harming a representation of Dorcas and harming herself, is (possibly, of course) an attempt to bring Violet ‘relief by reaffirming the ability to heal.’
+Furthermore, this act of harming a representation of Dorcas and harming herself, is (possibly, of course) an attempt to bring Violet ‘relief by reaffirming the ability to feel.’
 There are a couple of textual examples that lead me to believe that Violet’s harmful actions are actually reactions to her personal dissociative experience brought on by a hereditary disease or disorder paired with poor environmental conditions (i.e. living with a husband that expresses his love to an eighteen-year-old girl and not to her, his wife).

 The first example is the quote from Jazz seen above.
 A few paragraphs earlier, the narrator was describing Violet as a “snappy, determined girl and a hardworking young woman, with the snatch-gossip tongue of a beautician,” (23).
 But then there is a sudden change in Violet’s speech while she is talking to Joe that can be interpreted as the exact moment when she dissociates from herself.
 Morrison writes it quite brilliantly (of course):